Goonw4re/goonware/README.md

     └── video2.mp4
 ```

-## ⌨️ Keyboard Shortcuts

-- **Panic Key** (default: '): Emergency stop all displays and shows/hides the config
-- **ESC**: Hide control panel
-- **System Tray**: Click to toggle UI visibility
+## 🚀 Getting Started

+1. Launch the application using `start.bat`
+2. Open a GMODEL file through the file menu or by drag-and-drop
+3. Browse files in the left panel
+4. Select a file to view its contents in the right panel
+5. Use the media controls for videos and audio
+6. Enjoy your content with our advanced viewing features

+## 📊 GMODEL Statistics

+The viewer provides detailed information about your GMODEL files:
+- File count and types breakdown
+- Compression ratio and space savings
+- Original vs. compressed size comparison
+- Visual representation of content distribution
+- Last modified and creation dates

-## 🛠️ Technical Requirements
+## 🛠️ System Requirements

 - Windows 10/11
-- Python 3.8+ (installed automatically)
+- Python 3.8+
 - 4GB RAM recommended
-- Graphics card with basic video acceleration
+- Graphics card with video acceleration support
-- Multiple monitors for full experience (optional)

-## 🔒 Privacy & Security

-- No data collection or transmission
-- All content stays local on your computer
-- No network access required
-- Private window mode
-- Secure cleanup on exit
+- 100MB available disk space

-## 🚫 Troubleshooting
+## 🔍 Troubleshooting

-### Application Won't Start
-1. Re-run start.bat
-2. Run start.bat as administrator
-3. Check logs in the assets/logs folder
-4. Ensure Python is installed correctly

-### Display Issues
-1. Reduce maximum popup count
-2. Increase display interval
-3. Disable bounce animation
-4. Check if your ZIP files contain valid media
-5. Verify monitor configuration

-### Media Not Showing
-1. Verify ZIP file format is correct
+If you encounter issues:
+1. Check that all dependencies are installed
+2. Ensure your GMODEL files are properly formatted
-2. Check that media files are in supported formats
+3. Verify that your media files are in supported formats
-3. Try extracting and re-zipping your content
-4. Look for errors in the application logs
+4. Check the application logs for detailed error information

-## 📝 Tips for Best Experience

-- Keep model ZIP files under 500MB for better performance
+5. Make sure your system meets the minimum requirements

+## 💻 Development

+The application is built with:
+- Python for core functionality
+- Tkinter for the user interface
+- OpenCV for video processing
+- Pygame for audio playback
-- Use MP4 format for videos (most compatible)
+- PIL for image handling

-- Resize large images before adding to ZIP files
-- Close other resource-intensive applications
-- Use the panic key if you need to quickly hide content
-- For multi-monitor setups, ensure all monitors are detected in Windows display settings
+---

+*GOONWARE - Enhancing your media viewing experience 18+*